hieuvoquang87/vnstock-api/memory-bank/projectBrief.md

 6. System can scale to handle 100+ requests per second
 7. Successful deployment to serverless environment
 8. OpenAPI documentation and GraphQL Explorer accessible to users
+9. Complete implementation documentation for all code modules